-8.1This policy will take effect from 26th April 2021.
-As this policy constitutes a change in employment terms and conditions employees will be given a 12-week notice period of the policy taking effect.
-This notice period will commence on 1st February 2021.

-8.2 The Trustee responsible for policies is responsible for monitoring how this policy works in practice.

-8.3 If trustees or employees have concerns about this policy they can be raised with the relevant Trustee.

-8.4 This policy will be reviewed in 36 months.
+- 8.1 This policy took effect from 26th April 2021, and was reviewed on 14th April 2024... - 8.2 The Trustee responsible for policies is responsible for monitoring how this policy works in practice. - 8.3 If trustees or employees have concerns about this policy they can be raised with the relevant Trustee. - 8.4 This policy will be reviewed in 36 months.